About Us

 GMAC is also monitoring international developments on the labelling of GM products to see how these may be of relevance to Singapore.
 Efforts to disseminate scientifically-sound information to enhance public awareness on GM-related issues have been ongoing.

-A NOTE FROM CHAIRMAN
+A NOTE FROM GMAC CHAIR

-Chairman, GMAC (Singapore)
+Chair, GMAC (Singapore)

 -